 If you suspect that your vitamin B12 level is low, you can try taking a supplement to see if it helps your symptoms.

-If supplementation will be effective, you should feel results fairly quickly, within a week or so.
+If supplementation will be effective, you should notice results fairly quickly, within a week or so.

 But there’s only one way to know your B12 status for sure — get tested.